Code-Institute-Submissions/Kdoggg666-MS2/README.md

 **Cards getting highlighted** - Its easy to accidentally drag the mouse and highlight cards - This was fixed by using the css user-select: none on the body.

-**Users were able to drag cards** - Fixed with code from https://stackoverflow.com/questions/704564/disable-drag-and-drop-on-html-elements#:~:text=You%20can%20disable%20dragging%20simply,draggable%3D%22false%22%20attribute.
+**Users were able to drag cards** - Fixed with code from [Stack overflow](https://stackoverflow.com/questions/704564/disable-drag-and-drop-on-html-elements#:~:text=You%20can%20disable%20dragging%20simply,draggable%3D%22false%22%20attribute)

 **Clicking outside the modal on start** - Clicking outside the modal would load the page without the overlays and would not start the JS.
-Fixed with code from https://stackoverflow.com/questions/45607982/how-to-disable-background-when-modal-window-pops-up
+Fixed with code from [Stack overflow](https://stackoverflow.com/questions/45607982/how-to-disable-background-when-modal-window-pops-up)

 **Setting Game time based on difficulty** - Innitially I struggled with this, at first I tried several functions which would define the game variable and pass a number to the class, however I couldnt seem to get this to work.
 I instead found a simpler more effective way of doing this by using a variable that is set to a number based on user difficulty choice and passing that variable to the class.